May 7, 2018

 I think both the tree and the creative team would be offended at these questions.
 Fortunately for the tree, it will never be able to hear the question.
 Unfortunately for the creative team, it will likely hear the question again and again until it finds a way to prove its value.

 Tracking the impact of a creative team in any company is a tricky task, and 73 percent of CEOs think marketing and creative teams lack business credibility because they can't prove that they generate business growth.

-It's unrealistic to think you can accurately show how creative work directly increases revenue, but that doesn't mean there's no way to show upper management that you belong—it just requires a different approach.
+It's unrealistic to think you can accurately show how creative work directly increases revenue, but that doesn't mean there's no way to show upper management that you belong—it just requires a different approach to creative team KPIs.

 Most companies recognize the importance of an attractive and well-managed brand, so they're willing to spend money for creative work.
 However, even though the need for corporate creative work is a given, who does the creative work is subject to change.

 Many C-suites, and even internal clients, fail to see how doing creative work in house is actually beneficial to the company.
 Because of this, in-house creative teams are often scrambling to outshine the competition—external agencies.

 It's up to you to show the C-levels and internal clients why you matter, why you're a better choice than outsourcing, and what you have to offer.

 This responsibility lies on the creative director's shoulders, but the whole team needs to recognize the importance of proving their value to the business.

 Here are four KPIs for your creative team that will get you started, but keep in mind that your company might value certain data points more than others, so you'll have to tailor them to work for your circumstances.